Ads

 1. Industrial Automation

-• Robots are widely used in manufacturing for tasks like assembly, welding, and painting.
+• In the industries, Robots are mostly used for manufacturing tasks like assembly, welding, and painting.

 • Benefits: Increased efficiency, reduced human error, and improved safety.